ganeshshinde7111/Provision-and-manage-a-basic-infrastructure-using-AWS-CloudFormation/Steps.md

 **2.1: Add a parameter to the template**
 - In this step, we update a Parameter in the lab1.yaml template in the Cloud9 environment.
-- check 2.1 step in lab1.yaml and replace with below parameter,
+- Check 2.1 step in lab1.yaml and replace with below parameter,
 ```
   InstanceType:
     Description: WebServer EC2 instance type